Learning for Tomorrow

 Sustainability and the environment are important elements in the College’s overall approach to both management and education.
 The College has implemented a number of innovations, policies and plans to reduce our environmental impact and foster sustainability.
 Many of these innovations include long-term projects and community engagement which, in some way, involve activities and/or curriculum that stems from our Currency Creek Project.
 And our Trade Skills Centre initiative.

 The College’s overall vision for its general operations, educating its students and the wider community is to ensure that every opportunity is taken to develop, nurture and empower responsible citizens of tomorrow.

 Investigator College is committed to attaining a carbon credit surplus.
-The College has already progressed in this endeavour, having completed the Sustainable Living EcoCentre, which includes solar system and solar passive design in addition to solar panels at the Goolwa Campus.
-Additionally, water at all three of our sites is also retained and reused for all gardens and ovals.
+The College has already progressed in this endeavour, having completed the Sustainable Living EcoCentre, which includes solar system and solar passive design.
+Additionally, water at our sites is also retained and reused for all gardens and ovals.
 Further power and water-saving initiatives are also in place throughout the College.

 There are many stakeholders in environmental based activities undertaken at Investigator College.
-Over the past 12 months the organisations and groups listed below have worked with the College or utilised the Sustainable Living EcoCentre and Currency Creek site. the College is currently participating in projects with the following partners.
+Over the past 12 months the organisations and groups listed below have worked with the College or utilised the Sustainable Living EcoCentre and Currency Creek Trade Skills Centre and site.
+The College is currently participating in projects with the following partners: